32 best dog breeds if you're short on space

 17. Bichon Frise

-They look adorable with their curly hair but while that makes a Bischon Frise’s head look a little large, these are nevertheless tiny dogs that don’t shed much which makes having them around small spaces particularly joyful.
+They look adorable with their curly hair but while that makes a Bichon Frise’s head look a little large, these are nevertheless tiny dogs that don’t shed much which makes having them around small spaces particularly joyful.
 They don’t bark much either which is great for your ears if you’re cooped up with a dog in a studio apartment.

 18. Beagle

-As well as being low shedders and wonderful around children, Beagles feel at home in smaller spaces.
-As with all dogs, you just need to ensure they get sufficient exercise outside – and with Beagles that can mean getting rather active to burn off their huge amounts of energy.
+As well as being low shedders and wonderful around children, beagles feel at home in smaller spaces.
+As with all dogs, you just need to ensure they get sufficient exercise outside – and with beagles that can mean getting rather active to burn off their huge amounts of energy.
 Do so and they’ll fit in anywhere.

 19. Miniature dachshund